mattellicott/Launch-School/RB120/Assessment_Study/Polymorphism.md

 Polymorphism is the ability of objects of different types to respond to messages in the same way.<br>

-Both the `Dog` and `Cat` classes have access to the `move` instance method through class inheritance.
+Instances of both the `Dog` and `Cat` classes have access to the `move` instance method through class inheritance.
 ```ruby
 class Animal
   def move